asoltesz/solakube/docs/registry.md

 ## Storage space and storage class

-The registry will need a fair amount of space, so class preference is changed.
+The registry will need a fair amount of space, so class preference can be changed by a parameter like this:

 ~~~
 export REGISTRY_STORAGE_CLASS="hcloud-volumes,openebs-hostpath,rook-ceph-block,standard"
 ~~~

 In smaller clusters, the Rook provider is better used for smaller volumes (for larger ones, Hetzner Cloud Volumes may be more suitable).

+If not specified, the DEFAULT_STORAGE_CLASS will be used to select the first available storage class.

 Unless specified, the Registry will get 10 GB storage.
 Depending on how many application images you want to store, you may need to raise it.
 ~~~